nglgzz/42/README.md

 Needs and knowledge changed over time, so I made different iterations to add new features and account for the lessons learned from previous builds.

-## Features

-- 40% – Each key is at most one unit of distance from where the finger that should press it rests.
-In other words there's no awkward reaching for keys that are placed far from the home row.
-- Staggered columns - Because a comfortable keyboard should follow the shape of your hands.
-- Low profile - The PCB supports Choc (PG1350) switch mounts as well as Cherry MX/Alps.

 ## Feedback

 If you have some feedback or questions, feel free to [create an issue](https://github.com/nglgzz/42/issues/new).
 Your input is more than welcome!

-## Pics

-Pictures for the current version will come soon.
-In the meantime, you can check the previous versions.

 ## Previous Versions